Advanced usage#

 In some situations, multiple solvers need to have access to the same functions.
 As a benchmark is not structured as proper python packages but imported dynamically to avoid installation issues, we resort to a special way of importing modules and functions defined for a benchmark.

-First, all code that need to be imported should be placed under
+First, all code that needs to be imported should be placed under

 BENCHMARK_DIR/benchmark_utils/